Cameron McGriff: Greensboro Swarm / Portland Trail Blazers (2021–2022)

 On January 5, McGriff was reacquired by the Greensboro Swarm.
 On January 31, he was suspended for one game without pay for leaving the bench during an altercation between the Swarm and the Wisconsin Herd two days earlier.

 Capitanes de Arecibo (2022)

 On April 21, 2022, McGriff signed with the Capitanes de Arecibo of the BSN.

 AEK Athens (2022–2023)

 On July 19, 2022, McGriff signed a one-year contract with Greek club AEK Athens.
 On February 27, 2023, McGriff parted ways with the club.
 He averaged 9.1 points and 4.8 rebounds in domestic competition, as well as 6 points and 3.9 rebounds in the BCL.

-Le Mans (2023–present)
+Le Mans (2023)

 On February 27, 2023, McGriff signed with Le Mans of the French Pro A.

+Memphis Hustle (2023–2024)

+On October 30, 2023, McGriff joined the Memphis Hustle.

+Indiana Mad Ants (2024)

+On March 5, 2024, McGriff was traded to the Indiana Mad Ants.

+Santeros de Aguada (2024)

+On April 9, 2024, McGriff signed with the Santeros de Aguada.

+Indios de Mayagüez (2024)

+On June 10, 2024, McGriff signed with the Indios de Mayagüez after leaving Aguada.

+Indiana Mad Ants (2024–present)

+On August 23, 2024, McGriff signed with the Indiana Pacers, but was waived three days later.
+On October 27, he joined the Indiana Mad Ants.